The insurance industry of India consists of 53 insurance companies of which 24 are in life insurance business and 29 are non-life insurers.

-There are two more specialised insurers belonging to public sector, namely, Export Credit Guarantee Corporation of India for Credit Insurance and Agriculture Insurance Company Ltd for crop insurance.
+There are two more specialized insurers belonging to the Public-sector, namely, Export Credit Guarantee Corporation of India for Credit Insurance and Agriculture Insurance Company Ltd for crop insurance.

 India’s life insurance sector is the biggest in the world with about 360 million policies which are expected to increase at a Compound Annual Growth Rate (CAGR) of 12-15 percent over the next five years.
 The insurance industry plans to hike penetration levels to five percent by 2020.

 The Indian insurance market is a huge business opportunity waiting to be harnessed.
 India currently accounts for less than 1.5 percent of the world’s total insurance premiums and about 2 percent of the world’s life insurance premiums despite being the second most populous nation.